enclustra/meta-enclustra-socfpga/README.md

 #### Affected hardware:

-This issue was observed on Mercury SA1 and Mercury+ AA1 modules equipped on Mercury ST1 base board.
+This issue was observed on Mercury SA1 and Mercury+ AA1 modules equipped on Mercury+ ST1 base board.

 #### Description